DEFRA/defra-map/docs/api.md

 ### `options` ([**Options**](#options))

 An object containing initial configuration options.
 The options object contains FloodMap specific `options` such as whether a button should be rendered to view the map.
-You can also add options for the framework map constructor such as the intial center and zoom.
+You can also add options for the framework constructor such as the intial center and zoom.

-See also [MapOptions](https://maplibre.org/maplibre-gl-js/docs/API/type-aliases/MapOptions/) for a full list of the MapLibre options
+See [MapOptions](https://maplibre.org/maplibre-gl-js/docs/API/type-aliases/MapOptions/) for a full list of the MapLibre options

 ```js
 // Example that creates a minimal FloodMap